Ayelet Zurer

 Zurer has also appeared in numerous Hollywood films, such as Munich (2005), Vantage Point (2008), Angels & Demons (2009), Man of Steel (2013), and Ben-Hur (2016).
-She also portrayed Vanessa Marianna-Fisk in the Marvel Cinematic Universe television series Daredevil (2015–2018) and its revival series Daredevil: Born Again (2025–present).
+She also portrayed Vanessa Marianna-Fisk in the Marvel Cinematic Universe television series Daredevil (2015–2018) and its revival series Daredevil: Born Again (2025–2026).

 Personal life

 Ayelet Zurer was born to a Jewish family on 28 June 1969 and raised in Tel Aviv, Israel.
 Her mother was born in Czechoslovakia and survived the Holocaust by hiding in a convent, later immigrating to Israel in the 1950s.
 Her Israeli-born father is of Russian Jewish descent.

 Zurer studied theater at the 14th Municipal High School and participated in the Tel Aviv Scouts band.
 During her service in the Israel Defense Forces, she served in the military band of the Northern Command.

 After finishing her military service, Zurer studied acting for three years at the Yoram Loewenstein Performing Arts Studio.
 She then moved to the United States and studied with George Morison at the Actor's Workshop in New York City.
 In 1991, she returned to Israel.

 In 2003, Zurer married her surfing instructor, Gilad Londovski.
 The couple have a son and reside in Los Angeles.